-When I saw that Bondora was still paying 6% annually with daily interest and no lock-up period, it was an easy decision to come back.
-That kind of rate simply does not exist in traditional banking anymore.
+Bondora pays 6% annually, with daily interest and no lock-up.
+That kind of rate simply does not exist in traditional banking anymore, which is why I decided to put real money behind it.

 How Bondora Go and Grow Works

-Bondora is an Estonian fintech company that has been operating since 2009.
-Their Go and Grow product is essentially a peer-to-peer lending platform wrapped in a very simple user interface.
+Bondora is an Estonian fintech that has been operating since 2009, making it one of the longest-running peer-to-peer lending platforms in Europe.
+Their Go and Grow product is essentially P2P lending wrapped in a very simple interface.
 Here is how it works in practice:

 - You deposit money into your Go and Grow account